brechtdv/FERG2015/README.md

 The functionalities of the `FERG` package are outlined in _Methodological Framework for World Health Organization Estimates of the Global Burden of Foodborne Disease_, published in [PLOS ONE](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0142498).
 All FERG estimates have been published as part of a dedicated [PLOS Collection](http://collections.plos.org/ferg2015).

-The `FERG2015` package provides updated population data for the year 2015.
+The `FERG2015` package provides updated population data for the year 2015, based on the 2015 revision of the [UN World Population Prospects](https://esa.un.org/unpd/wpp/Download/Standard/Population/).